 The header of each experience should include a position title, the name of the organization, the city and state, and the dates of the experience.
 Then under each experience use action verb phrases, not complete sentences, to describe what you accomplished in that position.
 Do not write a job description!

 A bullet can be used to set off verb phrases at the start of each line where a phrase starts or periods, commas, or semi-colons can set off the phrases.
-The bullet style typically takes up more space but is easier to read.
+The bullet style typically takes up more space but is preferred by most employers.

 - Planned health awareness events for high school students